How To Conduct A Job Interview

 Conclusion

 The way you conduct interviews shapes the quality of your hires, the strength of your employer brand, and the trajectory of teams you lead.
 Use structured preparation, targeted questioning, task-based assessments, and rigorous calibration to make decisions that are fair, defensible, and predictive.
-Integrate mobility and development considerations so hires are not only productive but able to grow and move within your organization.
+Integrate mobility and development considerations so hires are not only productive but able to grow and move within your organisation.